A New Reason To Smile: Fadimatou’s Story

-Her father had to wait 13 years to find help for his little girl, and after she was approved for surgery he proudly walked Fadimatou up the gangway.
+Her father had to wait 13 years to find help for his little girl, and after she was approved for surgery he proudly walked Fadimatou up the gangway of the hospital ship.
 A surgery that took an hour to complete on the Africa Mercy resulted in a life changed forever.

 Fresh out of surgery, her emotional transformation began.
 Fadimatou, who once could barely keep eye contact, was now hungry for interaction.
 Each day, her physical scars healed alongside her wounds of torment, shame and embarrassment.